marianoguerra/fnt---efene-templates/README.rst

 why it's awesome?
 -----------------

-* compile to erlang bytecode for awesome speed
+* compile to erlang bytecode
-* hand made lexer and parser for awesome speed
-* uses io lists (no string concatenation) for awesome speed
+* uses io lists (no string concatenation)
 * write your templates once, run them in the server and the browser
 * jquery templates awesomeness
 * erlang/efene awesomness